vskogstad/100_days_of_gpu/README.md

 Day 6: Halfway through chapter 4 in PMPP.
 Completed cross-block implementaion of prefix-Sum.

 Day 7: Completed chapter 4.
 Stuck for hours on the hierarchical approach for generalizing prefix-Sum.
 Today felt like attempting to cram to many techniques/concepts with a shaky base understanding.
 Implemented a basic matrix add kernel.

+Day 8: Read the first quarter of https://www.aleksagordic.com/blog/matmul.
+Implemented a tiled matrix multiply.
+New concepts: Templating, Memory coalescence, use of __restrict__ and #pragma unroll